 But what also sets this option apart is that it features 10 TPI on the blade.
 While this is a medium-range as compared to some other models in our roundup, at this range you still get a smooth and consistent cut every time you use it.
-Also, although this model lacks a dual handle, you’ll like that the aluminum handle gives you plenty of space to secure a proper grip.
+Also, although this model lacks a dual handle, you’ll like that the cast aluminum handle gives you plenty of space to secure a proper grip, and makes it durable.

 Award: Best Ergonomic Handle

 WHY WE LIKE IT: An adjustable hacksaw with a comfort grip handle designed to help minimize fatigue, making it easier to work for longer periods of time.

 One traditional pain point (no pun intended) with hacksaws is that they can cause hand fatigue if the grip isn’t comfortable.
 The Lenox Tools Adjustable Hacksaw works to correct this with an ergonomic handle that features a plush cushion grip made from rubber.

 Although it doesn’t feature a dual-handle design, you do get a solid metal frame with the capacity to fit 10 or 12-inch bi-metal blades.
 You’ll also like that you can make quick work of projects that require cutting metal, PVC, or plastic when you use this adjustable metal hacksaw.